tecc/fontpm/README.md

 fontpm refresh
 ```

+### Installing fonts

-### Installing a font to your machine
+#### To your machine

 > **WARNING**
 >
-> This may not work on all platforms.
+> Installing fonts globally may not work on all platforms.
 It should work with any XDG Base Directory-compliant Linux system, but beyond that it's untested.

 To install a font to your machine, simply run the following command: